nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 **Topic:** How code, scripts, and containers authenticate without human passwords.

-When human beings make up only 5% of your network traffic, and machines (microservices, cron jobs, background workers) make up the other 95%, identity management must shift from passwords and MFA to automation, cryptography, and zero-trust principles.
+When human beings make up only **5%** of your network traffic, and machines (microservices, cron jobs, background workers) make up the other **95%**, identity management must shift from passwords and MFA to automation, cryptography, and zero-trust principles.

 This document covers the strict evolutionary progression of Machine-to-Machine (M2M) identity, culminating in **Workload Identity Federation**—the industry standard for completely eliminating static secrets.
+To illustrate this evolution, we will follow the lifecycle of a single application: our **.NET Thumbnail Maker**.

 ---